-The programs of study (curricula) for the AA degree at Chipola include the requirements that Florida colleges and universities demand- the Gordon Rule, the CLAST alternative, and 60 hours of courses designated [A] in the "Course Descriptions" section of the catalog including 36 hours of general education.
+The programs of study (curricula) for the AA degree at Chipola include the requirements that Florida colleges and universities demand- the Gordon Rule and 60 hours of courses designated [A] in the "Course Descriptions" section of the catalog including 36 hours of general education.
+Chipola also requires passing scores on the Collegiate Assessment of Academic Proficiency (CAAP) Test.
 Also, colleges and universities in Florida strongly recommend that students who do not fulfill the foreign language requirement in high school do so at the community college level.
 The University of Florida and Florida State University require students to meet the modern language requirement before admission.

-AS and AAS Curricula
+AS Curricula